 Let Red Letter Days find you a spa break with friends

 But turns out it doesn’t matter, as Red Letter Days came up trumps for us with a fabulous spa break at a four star Holiday Inn just outside Reading.

-Okay, so when you’re talking about a spa break with friends, Holiday Inn might not be the first hotel that pops into your head, but seriously, have a rethink.
+Okay, so when you’re talking about a spa day or break with friends, Holiday Inn might not be the first hotel that pops into your head, but seriously, have a rethink.
 We had a great time!

 Admittedly, three days with no children, we were going to have a brilliant time wherever we went, but we were super-impressed with the hotel, its facilities and its staff.